ArielKaras/Zero-Crate/README.md

 - **Frontend**: Jinja2 (SSR) + Vanilla JS (Efficiency)
 - **DevOps**: Multi-Stage Docker Builds, Feature-Branch Workflow

 ---

+## ⚖️ Legal Disclaimer

+**ZeroCrate** is a **Deal Aggregation & Portfolio Tracking** tool.
+It is not affiliated with, endorsed by, or sponsored by Valve Corporation (Steam), Epic Games, Inc., or CD PROJEKT S.A.
+(GOG).

+- **Data Sources**: All asset data is retrieved from publicly available sources or community signals (e.g., Reddit).
+- **Terms of Service**: Users are responsible for complying with the Terms of Service of the respective platforms.
+This tool does not automate the purchasing or claiming process on third-party stores; it strictly manages a *local* inventory simulation.
+- **No Warranty**: The software is provided "as is", without warranty of any kind.

 ## 📜 License
 Copyright © 2025 Arielsv Operations.
 All Rights Reserved.